DigitalArcPlatform/digitalarcplatform.github.io/pages/about.md

 The DigitalArc project team is made up of folks affiliated with Indiana University Bloomington and Miami University of Ohio.
 We also rely on the expertise and generous support of Advisory Team members.
 Our project is not complete without a shout-out to our community partners in Indiana and Ohio!

 ### Community Partners
+<a id="comm_partners"></a>
 - Samuel Barnett also known as Sam Love is a local activist, historian, and Indiana Uuniversity Northwest alumni.
+Sam is co-leading the Gary, Indiana partner collaboration.
 - Karen	Byrd-Gibson
 - Margaret Catania, Co-Executive Director of the Calumet Collaborative
 - McKenya Dilworth